 Did You Know?
 Nine Mile Creek has unhealthy levels of salt in it from winter use!
 Use less salt or none at all.
 Using Deicers with Care (PDF) »

-Get rid of road gunk.
-Over the winter, trash, leaves, and sand build up into a mass of gunk, making the streets a mess.
+Clean up road gunk.
+Over the winter, trash, leaves, sand, and other materials build up, making the streets a mess.
 Get a bag and some gloves, and clean up the curbs and stormdrains.
 To make a bigger impact, round up your neighbors, and clean up all the stormdrains on the entire block.
 Not only will the neighborhood look better, but it will keep pollutants out of nearby bodies of water.